The inequalities of Chern classes and Riemann-Roch type inequalities: Introduction

-In the recent work by Du-Sun \cite{durongChernIneq}, by using the method of pulling back Schubert classes in the Chow group of Grassmannian under the Gauss map, it was proved that: for a projective manifold $X$ over an algebraically closed field $k$, if $K_X$ or $-K_X$ is ample and $k$ is of characteristic 0, or if $K_X$ or $-K_X$ is ample and globally generated and $k$ is of positive characteristic, then there exists a constant $c_n$ depending only on $n$ such that for any monomial Chern classes of top degree, the Chern number ratios
+In the recent work by Du-Sun \cite{durongChernIneq}, by using the method of pulling back Schubert classes in the Chow group of a Grassmannian under the Gauss map, it was proved that: for a projective manifold $X$ over an algebraically closed field $k$, if $K_X$ or $-K_X$ is ample and $k$ is of characteristic 0, or if $K_X$ or $-K_X$ is ample and globally generated and $k$ is of positive characteristic, then there exists a constant $c_n$ depending only on $n$ such that for any monomial Chern classes of top degree, the Chern number ratios satisfy the following inequality

 The result of Du-Sun gave an affirmative answer to a generalized open question, that whether the region described by the Chern ratios is bounded, posted by Hunt \cite{huntchern}.
-Theorem \ref{main thrm1} greatly generalizes their result over an algebraically closed field of characteristic 0, in the sense that one can drop the assumption of being Fano or of general type and it holds on any projective manifolds by introducing the ``twist'' ample line bundle $L$.
+Theorem \ref{main thrm1} generalizes their result over an algebraically closed field of characteristic 0, in the sense that one can drop the assumption of being Fano or of general type and it holds on any projective manifolds by introducing the ``twist'' ample line bundle $L$.
 In particular, letting $L=K_X$ or $L=-K_X$ immediately recovers \cite{durongChernIneq}.
+This provides an alternative approach to Du-Sun's boundedness theorem for Chern ratios.

 \begin{cor} Let $X$ be a projective manifold of dimension $n$, with $K_{X}$ or $-K_{X}$ ample, then the Chern number ratios

 is contained in a bounded set in $\mathbb{R}^{p(n)}$ independent of $X$, where $p(n)$ is the partition number. \end{cor}